What is EMDR Therapy?

 - Due to the Generalisation Effect, you do not need to process every single memory – processing one event or memory may also help reduce the disturbance you experience in response to similar memories.

-- EMDR Therapy requires extensive supervised training for client safety.
-Therefore, you should not attempt to perform EMDR (on yourself or anyone else) because it could become highly unsafe.
+- EMDR Therapy can be highly effective when delivered online, but working with trauma requires extensive and advanced supervised training to ensure that it is a safe and comfortable experience.
+Therefore, you should not attempt to perform EMDR Therapy (on yourself or anyone else) because this could become highly unsafe.

 - How your early experiences of caregiver attachment affect your relationships (and your relationship with yourself)